ang037/DP-HLS/NOTE.md

 For the same folder name in *src*, the *_cpp* suffix means the project are defined in C++, while others are usually in C.

+### Debug Suffix
+The suffix `_d` in the function or variable signiture is the debug version of the function or variable.

 ----
 # HLS
 ## `ap_int.h`